spintoai/dataeasy/README.md

 ```R
 load('myWorkspace1.RData')
 ```
+which will restore the state (variables defined, packaged loaded, etc)
 - Or, if you want to save just one object (R variable), you can do it by
 ```R
 saveRDS(my_variable, file='my_variable.rds')